m-rosso/unsupervised-features-screening/README.md

 <br>
 <br>
 ### Results of tests
+* The variance-based unsupervised screening of features has improved the predictive accuracy of logistic regression models.
+An estimation time reduced by a factor of 4 is another advantage of the procedure proposed here to deal with high-dimensionality.
+* Even that the implemenation of unsupervised screening of features has not make GBMs generalize better on average, these models have significantly more stable performances with the reduced model complexity.
+The reduction on expected running time is a key contribution to GBMs, since they usually take a long time to be estimated.

-Prévia da estrutura (ordenamento decrescente das variáveis de acordo com a sua variância, opções de especificação - remoção de outliers, winsorized data, filtro para variáveis colineares), dos resultados (média e desvio padrão de performance metrics evaluated on test data, running time).
-Estrutura do código (data types, etc.).
+Prévia da estrutura (ordenamento decrescente das variáveis de acordo com a sua variância, opções de especificação - remoção de outliers, winsorized data, filtro para variáveis colineares).